namedotcom/namecom-mcp/README.md

 > **⚠️ Experimental Tool**: This MCP server is currently experimental and defaults to Name.com's test environment (`mcp.dev.name.com`).
 While you can configure it to use the production environment, we recommend using the test environment for initial experimentation.

-## Best Way to Use This Tool
+## How to Use This Tool

-**Claude Desktop is the recommended way to use this MCP server.** It provides the most seamless experience for domain management tasks through natural conversation.
-The MCP Inspector is excellent for testing and debugging during development, and many other AI tools are announcing MCP support soon, which will expand the ways you can use this server!
+This MCP server works with **any AI tool that supports the Model Context Protocol (MCP)**.
+You can use it for domain management tasks through natural conversation with your preferred AI assistant.
+The MCP Inspector is excellent for testing and troubleshooting your setup.

 ## Features

 - 🔄 **Dynamic Tool Generation**: Automatically creates MCP tools from Name.com's OpenAPI specification
 - 🛡️ **Secure Authentication**: Uses Name.com API credentials with proper authentication
 - 📝 **Comprehensive API Coverage**: Supports all Name.com API endpoints including domains, DNS, and more
-- 🔧 **Flexible Configuration**: Simple integration with AI tools like Claude Desktop or local development
+- 🔧 **Flexible Configuration**: Simple integration with AI tools that support MCP
 - 📊 **Rich Parameter Support**: Handles complex nested objects, arrays, and all parameter types
 - 🚨 **Error Handling**: Robust error handling with informative error messages
 - 🧪 **Test Environment**: Defaults to safe test environment for experimentation